ginorey/itstimeAPI/README.md

 This repository holds the code that runs the itsTimeAPI.
 You can use this API for free, not email or API key required.

-If you want a copy of the links pulled please email me at gino.rey@outlook.com

-API was originally created by Gino Rey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>